dottedmag/dottedmag.net/src/blog/07-de-drm-pixel-formats.md

 Pixel formats typically specify how one pixel is laid out: single-planar/multi-planar layout, order of components within a pixel, width and interpretation of every component.

-Pixel formats also can be classified as single-plane and multi-plane.
+Pixel formats can be classified as single-plane and multi-plane.
 Single-plane store all information for a pixel in one place, multi-plane formats store components of the pixel separately, with every plane (chunk of memory) laying out components of pixels in the same order.